YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

    .. parsed-literal::
       ./gen_leaf

 This creates a leaf-level certificate for Alice.
 The openssl.conf used to create this example in available in the download for your reference.
-Ensure that your openssl.cnf file is configured according to your environment and security requirements.
+Ensure that your openssl.conf file is configured according to your environment and security requirements.

 The output of this script is like the following: